See how the right education could prepare you for a hot career in health care.

 Career #1 - Medical and Health Services Manager

-If you've got a passion for business - and health care - you're in luck.
-Medical and health services managers, who plan, direct, coordinate, and supervise the delivery of health care, can enjoy the best of both worlds.
+If you've got a passion for management- and health care - you're in luck.
+Medical and health services managers plan, coordinate, and direct health services and medical services for anything from a small clinical department to an entire health facility, according to the U.S. Department of Labor.

-Employment Growth: According to the U.S. Department of Labor, employment of medical and health services managers will grow by 16 percent from 2008-2018.
+Employment Growth: According to the Department of Labor, employment of medical and health services managers will grow by 23 percent from 2012-2022.

 Career #2 - Registered Nurse

 Employment Growth: Nurses are in high-demand.
-In 2008, there were 2.6 million nursing positions and by 2018, there will be another 582,000 more available, according to projections by the U.S. Department of Labor.
+In 2012, there were over 2.7 million registered nurses employed and from 2012 to 2022, 526,800 new RN jobs will open up, according to projections by the Department of Labor.
+That means employment of registered nurses will grow 19 percent.

-Education: The three typical educational paths to a career as a registered nurse are a bachelor's degree, an associate's degree, and a diploma from an approved nursing program, according to the Department of Labor.
+Education: The three typical educational paths to a career as a registered nurse are a bachelor's of science degree in nursing, an associate's degree in nursing, and a diploma from an approved nursing program, according to the Department.

 Career #3 - Medical Records and Health Information Technician

 Think a career in health care means you have to work with patients?
 Think again.
-As a medical records and health information technician, it could be your job to work with patients' health information - not the patients themselves.
+According to the U.S. Department of Labor, as a medical records and health information technician, it could be your job to work with patients' health information - not the patients themselves.

-Employment Growth: Medical records and information technicians are projected to experience 20 percent job growth through 2018, according to the U.S. Department of Labor.
+Employment Growth: Medical records and information technicians are projected to experience 22 percent job growth from 2012 to 2022, according to the Department of Labor.

-Education: Don't want to spend four years in school just to prepare for a new career?
+Education: Don't want to spend years and years in school just to prepare for a new career?
 This may be a good option for you.
-According to the Department of Labor, an associate's degree, which could take as little as two years to complete, is the general credential.
+According to the Department, a postsecondary certificate is typically needed to enter this position, although some may have an associate's degree.
+Professional certification will also be required by many employers.

 Career #4 - Medical Assistant

-Employment Growth: Medical assisting jobs are projected to grow by 34 percent through 2018, according to the U.S. Department of Labor.
+Employment Growth: Medical assisting jobs are projected to grow by 29 percent from 2012 to 2022, according to the Department of Labor.

 Career #5 - Pharmacy Technician

 Interested in a health care career, but can do without working in a medical setting?
-About 75 percent of pharmacy technician positions are in a retail setting, according to the U.S. Department of Labor.
-The gig itself often involves helping licensed pharmacists prepare prescription medications or provide customer service.
+About half of all pharmacy technician positions are in a pharmacy and drug store setting, according to the U.S. Department of Labor.
+The gig itself often involves helping licensed pharmacists provide prescription medications or answer customer phone calls.

-Employment Growth: The U.S. Department of Labor estimates employment of pharmacy technicians and aides will grow by 25 percent through 2018.
+Employment Growth: The Department of Labor estimates employment of pharmacy technicians and aides will grow by 20 percent from 2012 to 2022.

-*All average salary information is from the U.S. Department of Labor's May 2010 Occupational Employment Statistics.
-All employment growth data is from the U.S. Department of Labor's Occupational Outlook Handbook, 2010-11 Edition.
+*All salary information is from the U.S. Department of Labor's May 2013 Occupational Employment and Wages data.